Handbook of Operating Procedures 9-2030

 - As with all other student academic appointments, graduate and undergraduate research assistant appointments do not provide for accrued vacation or sick leave entitlements or Teacher Retirement System membership.
 Time off due to illness or during academic breaks will be arranged with the approval of the student's supervising professor or project director.

-- Graduate students appointed to these positions should consult the Office of Human Resource Services for information concerning benefits and conditions of employment.
+- Graduate students appointed to these positions should consult the Office of Human Resources for information concerning benefits and conditions of employment.

 A department or research center may reappoint a research assistant if it is determined that reappointment is to the benefit of the institution.
 Prior service does not guarantee reappointment to a research assistant position.